richardjchadwick/athletics/SJSpringMeet.md

     - top of p.1 "Final Schedules will be provided by May 19th, *2022*" should be 2024
     - Registration section:  no "19" in English version of date, No Midnight Atlantic Time in French version
   - I much prefer Steve's Meet Package layout see https://files.trackie.com/uploads/event/2024-02-08-14-41-10-1110117540-906.pdf?rand=472908489
-    - especially his layout of field event schedule by area i.e. Horizontal Jumps, SHotput Circle, Long Throws, etc
+    - +1 for his layout of field event schedule by competion area i.e. Horizontal Jumps, Shotput Circle, Long Throws, High Jump, etc
-    - especially his layout of who can compete in which event
+    - +1 for his layout of who can compete in which event